DanielKopeloff/Project1.5/ReadME.md

 #  User and Reimbursement API
 ##### BY John Stone and Daniel Kopeloff

-Basic Rules for the API<br />
+Basic Rules for the API
 -----------------

-The User can not access other users information <br />
-Managers can not resolve their own Reimbursements <br />
+The User can not access other user's information Managers can not resolve their own Reimbursements
-If a manager wants to see all the reimbursements he can input -1 in the manager/reimbursements/list URL <br >
-If a reimbursement has been either ACCEPTED or REJECTED it can no longer be edited by anyone <br >
+If a manager wants to see all the reimbursements he can input -1 in the manager/reimbursements/list URL If a reimbursement has been either ACCEPTED or REJECTED it can no longer be edited by anyone

 ---------
 ---------
 ###  **User**

 * **URL**
-  <br /><br />

-  /user<br /><br />
+  /user

     * **Method:**